Make Her Feel Welcome with Chic Points

 Wow!
 Thanks for all the help ladies!
 I would love to know more.
 Hope you can share what you know about styling people here (so I don’t have to attend school for that LOL) :Pposted over 2 years ago

 landing a job as a stylist probably depends 100% on connections and how you put yourself out there. gain experience, give yourself public recognition (i.e. an online lookbook/CV? business cards? widely recognized fashion blog?), and never lose contacts.

 before you make any money from it, you could probably intern or volunteer for other stylists. if you do a good job, maybe they could recommend you for other work, or even just hire you as an assistant. there’s a lot of different types of jobs you could work that would give you some similar experience—i.e. helping photographers for various photoshoots, helping makeup artists, offering services as a personal shopper, etc. just give people a chance to see that you are on top of current trends, have impeccable taste, etc.

-personally, I don’t think you’d need a degree—unless it came from a widely recognized and respected institution. there are a bunch of scam-sounding “fashion” degrees from hoaksy colleges, and I think you’d just end up wasting money and making yourself look inexperienced.posted about 2 years ago
+personally, I don’t think you’d need a degree—unless it came from a widely recognized and respected institution. there are a bunch of scam-sounding “fashion” degrees from hoaksy colleges, and I think you’d just end up wasting money and making yourself look inexperienced.posted over 2 years ago

 I agree with TightsAndTea, it’s all about networking, experience, and you should have a strong understanding of all kinds of styles and tastes.
 One of my suggestions is don’t waste your money on going to a fashion institute.
 They are waaaay overpriced and with a job like styling, you may just end up with useless “credits” and tons of dept. It’s important to remember that schools like that are for profit.
 If you are looking at becoming a designer, then yes, go to school for it!
 But you don’t need schooling to be a stylist!
 It just takes a lot of work!
-Blogging is a great way to start!posted about 2 years ago
+Blogging is a great way to start!posted over 2 years ago